georgeneves/module_2_project/README.md

 # module_2_project

 ## Purpose
-A website that shows off my skills with as a portfolio
+A website that shows off my skills as a developer with a portfolio

 ## Built With
 * HTML